 Massaman curry is a creamy, nutty sensation, with coconut milk and peanut butter.
 The nutty flavours are accompanied by fragrant ginger, spicy curry paste and zesty lime to create a wonderful aromatic taste.

-To make this a vegetarian meal.
-Replace the meat with chickpeas and sweet potato.
+To make this a vegetarian meal, replace the meat with chickpeas and sweet potato.
+Alternatively, you could add tofu or Quorn pieces.

 Us Aussies love our Thai food.
 If you live in Adelaide and don’t feel like cooking it yourself, try these Thai Restaurants.